shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 kubectl get hpa store-front
 ```

-You should see that the load generating application allowed the automatic scaling of the `store-front` deploymente to reach the maxium replica limit of 10.
+You should see that the load generating application allowed the automatic scaling of the `store-front` deployment to reach the maximum replica limit of 10.

 ```bash
 NAME          READY   UP-TO-DATE   AVAILABLE   AGE